Eric-Ung-LLC/.github/README.md

-# Just a legal entity
+# More than a placeholder and a legal entity